MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Sync-MgUserManagedDevice](/powershell/module/Microsoft.Graph.Users.Actions/Sync-MgUserManagedDevice?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Sync-MgUserManagedDevice](/powershell/module/Microsoft.Graph.Users.Actions/Sync-MgUserManagedDevice?view=graph-powershell-1.0)

 ### [Test-MgBetaUserCloudPcBulkResize](Test-MgBetaUserCloudPcBulkResize.md)
 Validate that a set of cloudPC devices meet the requirements to be bulk resized.
 This API is available in the following national cloud deployments.